willroberts/raven-shield-2020/SERVERS.md

   1. Replace `RavenShield.mod` with [the copy from this repo](RavenShield.mod) for OpenRVS.
   1. Start the server again when finished.
 It should now be using the config files from the file manager.

+Take note of your IP address and port number, and skip ahead to [Publishing Your Server](https://github.com/ijemafe/raven-shield-2020/blob/master/SERVERS.md#publishing-your-server).

 ### Method 2 (medium): Windows

 This section will cover hosting a Raven Shield server with [Microsoft Azure](https://azure.microsoft.com/en-us/services/virtual-machines/).
 You can also use these steps with your own Windows hardware for self-hosted servers.

 `TODO`: Test this on Azure and write instructions.

+Take note of your IP address and port number, and skip ahead to [Publishing Your Server](https://github.com/ijemafe/raven-shield-2020/blob/master/SERVERS.md#publishing-your-server).

 ### Method 3 (hard): Linux